Duegan24/School_District_Analysis/README.md

         - % Overall Passing:  -6%

 - Scores by School Type
-    -In the Charter School type (District was unipacted):
+    -In the Charter School type (District was unimpacted):
         - % Passing Math:  -4%
         - % Passing Reading:  -4%
         - % Overall Passing:  -3%